oceanprotocol-archive/commons/README.md

 By default, the client will connect to Ocean components running within [Ocean's Pacific network](https://docs.oceanprotocol.com/concepts/pacific-network/) remotely.

 By default, the client uses a burner wallet connected to the correct network automatically.
-If you choose to use MetaMask, you need to connect to the Pacific network.
+If you choose to use MetaMask, you need to connect to the Pacific network with it too.
 To do this:

 1. select Custom RPC in the network dropdown in MetaMask
 2. under New Network, enter `https://pacific.oceanprotocol.com` as the custom RPC URL